xpeppers/telephone-directory-mobile-edition/README.md

-# Telephone directory Versione Mobile
+# Telephone directory Mobile Edition
 You are to build a mobile application that provides a telephone directory.

 ## Entries